bullioncapital/kinesis-core/KINESIS.md

 ## Run Tests

-Use the following command to run test inside docker built in previous section.
+Use the following command to run tests inside docker as built in the previous section.

 ```bash
 export TAG=kinesis-core:local